BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-25-gourmet-service-objects.md

 I can just glance over the `services` directory to see what your application **does**: `ApproveTransaction`, `CancelTransaction`, `BlockAccount`, `SendTransactionApprovalReminder`…

-A quick look into a service object and I get what business logic is involved.
-I don't have to go through the controllers, active record model callbacks and observers to understand what "approving a transaction" involves.
+A quick look into a service object and I know what business logic is involved.
+I don't have to go through the controllers, ActiveRecord model callbacks and observers to understand what "approving a transaction" involves.

 ### Clean-up models and controllers